victorli2002/SportsBettingDSL/README.md

 A parlay is a bet that's composed of other smaller bets (legs).
 All of the bets must hit, and the odds are combined.
 Note that actual betting sites typically offer very different odds than you might expect for these (often worse).
+To create one, specify a list of bets.
 ```python
 myParlay = Parlay([bigBet, smallBet, lebron_bet])
 ```